top of page

 Rank

 The most controversial and problematic thing in re-enacting ever!
-However, this page is not about what rank you can have; this is about what the ranks mean, why they exists, who has them and why.
-I was lucky enough to be told about a video that explained the Warrant Officers ranks, when I look it was so well put together and informative that I had to share it with you all here.
+However, this page is not about what rank you can have; this is about what the ranks mean, why each rank exists, who holds them and why.
+I was lucky enough to be told about a video that explained the Warrant Officers ranks and it was so well put together and informative that I had to share it with you all here.
 Enjoy.

-Hopefully you've now watched that and have taken on the duties of not only your rank, but of those ranks immediately above and below you.
+Hopefully you've now watched the video and have taken on the duties of not only your rank, but of those ranks immediately above and below you.

-I have been asked many times over the years why 1st Lts have silver bars, yet the lower grade of a 2nd Lt has gold... well everyone knows gold is better, so why does the junior rank get gold?
+I have been asked many times over the years why 1st Lieutenants have silver bars, yet the lower grade of a 2nd Lieutenants have gold (same for Majors and Lieutenant Colonels)... well everyone knows gold is better, so why does the junior rank get gold?

-Now the first video touch upon the specialist or technical grades, however this next video explain how and why they came about.
-The introduction starts in the modern US army so just bare with it, it is the correct video.
+Now the first video touched upon the specialist or technical grades, however this next video explains how and why they came about.
+The introduction starts in the modern U.S. army so just bear with it; it is the correct video.

-Taking the 501st, 502nd & 506th Pathfinders as an example of how many different ranks you get in large bunch of men. (its the only list I can think of right now for Normandy) The list is as follows:-
+Taking the 501st, 502nd and 506th Pathfinders as an example of how many different ranks you might get in a large bunch of men (it's the only list I can think of right now that applied to Normandy).
+The list is as follows:

 PVT - 70 PFC - 43